hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_conf.md

 ***DISABLE_SECONDARY_DS***

 Do not use this parameter.
 It is for internal use only.
+Default is *false*.

 If this parameter is set, the use of all secondary data stores is disabled.
 This means that all requests will be processed using data from the primary datastore only.
 The mode in which the system operates is similar to Sun/Some